qiaolinhan/giao/havingfun/tracking/fusion/Read_FIReGANforFusion.md

 The PSNR assumes that the difference between the fused image and reference image is noise.
 Definition:
 $PSNR = 10\log_{10}(\frac{MAX^2}{MSE})$
-$MAX$: the maximum value of the iamge color; $MSE$: Mean squared error.
+$MAX$: the maximum value of the image color; $MSE$: Mean squared error.
-An accepted benchmark for this metric is 30dB. $PSNR$ lower than this threshold means that the fused iamge presents significant deterioration.
+An accepted benchmark for this metric is 30dB. $PSNR$ lower than this threshold means that the fused image presents significant deterioration.

 #### Structural similarity index measure (SSIM)